 If you prefer a chewable tablet instead of a pill, then Generess Fe might be right for you!
 This option comes in the form of chewable tablets instead of the traditional pills that you swallow directly.
 When you start taking Generess Fe, you will take 24 active pills and then four inactive pills.
 This will help regulate your cycle and keep your hormones balanced.
 Like with most daily contraceptives, Generess Fe should not be mixed with other medications and is not for women over 35 who smoke, among other potential risks.
 If you have any adverse reactions, you can stop taking the pill at any time.
-Speak to our team and learn how you can get your first pack for FREE.See full product details
+At this time Nurx does not offer Generess Fe, but our medical team can help you find the birth control that’s right for you.See full product details

 Generess Fe does not cause your breasts to grow.
 However, many women do experience breast swelling and tenderness as a result of the medication.
 This is likely to pass after a few months on the pill.

 Weight gain and weight loss are two rare side effects of Generess Fe, as with most forms of oral contraception.
 This shouldn't be a problem if you only gain or lose a few pounds over a short period of time, but you should talk to your doctor about any changes to your body that you experience.

 What Should I Know About Generess Fe Before I Take It?